-COORDINATION AND INTERFACES IN MAINTERNANCE, TESTING AND INSECTION OF A RESEARCH REACTOR
+COORDINATION AND INTERFACES IN MAINTERNANCE, MAINTENANCE, PERIODIC TESTING AND INSECTION OF A RESEARCH REACTOR

 - 6.8.
-Effective coordination should be established among the following: - (a) Different sections of the maintenance group (mechanical, electrical, instrumentation and control, and civil engineering); - (b) The operations group, radiation protection group, maintenance group and the ageing management group (if the programme is implemented by a separate group); - (c) Among the facility groups and contractors.
+Effective coordination should be established among the following: - (a) Different sections of the maintenance group (e.g. mechanical, electrical, instrumentation and control, and civil engineering); - (b) The operations group, the radiation protection group, the maintenance, periodic testing and inspection group, and the ageing management group (if the ageing management programme is implemented by a separate group); - (c) Among the The facility groups and contractors.